tulioanesio/nest-url-shortener/README.md

 ## How Use

-The application will be available at `http://localhost:3000`
+You can run the application with `pnpm run start:dev`.
+The app will be available at `http://localhost:3000`

 ### API Endpoints